On this page

 Can my indoor and outdoor areas be treated as separate dining areas?

 Yes.
-Separate dining areas, whether indoor or outdoor, can have up to 20 patrons, subject to the density quotient for each area.
+Separate areas, whether indoor or outdoor, can each have up to the patron limit, subject to meeting the density quotient of one patron per four square metres of patron-accessible area.

 Wouldn’t it be safer if patrons came to the counter for service while keeping 1.5 metres apart?

-Table service helps ensure physical distancing between different groups dining at one time.
+Ordering from a table should be encouraged, where possible, to limit counter or kiosk ordering.
+Table service helps ensure physical distancing between different seated groups at one time.
 This is in addition to new measures to protect staff and patrons, such as regular cleaning of surfaces and placing tables so that patrons are 1.5 metres away from neighbouring tables when seated.

 What is the maximum booking size?
 Can there be adjustments for larger groups or extended families?

-The maximum number of people that can be seated together is six.
-Larger groups will not be allowed.
+The maximum number of people in a single group that can be seated together is 10.

-Will children and infants be included in the 20 person limit?
+Are children and infants included in the patron limit?

-Children and infants are included in the 20 person limit, and the limit of 6 per table.
+Children and infants are included in the patron limit and the limit of 10 per group seated together.

 Does the patron limit include customers who are visiting to order or collect takeaway?